The Diabetes Diet and Living with Type 2 Diabetes

 What we need to know about carbohydrates for living with type 2 diabetes

-- We need carbs in our diet because they provide the fuel we need and give us energy to go about our routine.
-Examples of carbs include: bread, rice, cereal, pasta and other starchy foods, dairy and that means milk and curds/yogurt, fruits, fruit juices, vegetables like corn, potatoes, beans and legumes, sugary foods and other snacks (juices, sodas, cookies/biscuits, candy, cake, chips)
+- We need carbs in our diet because they provide the fuel we need and give us the energy to go about our routine.
+Examples of carbs include: bread, rice, cereal, pasta and other starchy foods, dairy and that means milk and curds/yogurt, fruits, fruit juices, vegetables like corn, potatoes, beans and legumes, sugary foods, and other snacks (juices, sodas, cookies/biscuits, candy, cake, chips)

-- All carbs turn into blood glucose eventually, so itmakes sense to focus on healthy carbs.
+- All carbs turn into blood glucose eventually, so it makes sense to focus on healthy carbs.

 - Our body converts carbohydrates into glucose or blood sugar from which we get energy.
-The insulin in our body helps us use the glucose properly.
+The insulin in our body helps us use glucose properly.
 An excess of glucose in the blood triggers problems.

 With diabetes, it is critical to get the right amount of carbohydrates so that the medication and exercise maintain blood sugar at safe levels.
 Hence the harping on carb counting.
-Fluctuating carb intake can make blood sugar levels go crazy and it is important to ensure that the same quantity of carbs are consumed with every meal.
+Fluctuating carb intake can make blood sugar levels go crazy and it is important to ensure that the same quantity of carbs is consumed with every meal.